^ go up - main page

 /b [integer] Insert a byte into the program.

-[integer] must be an integer or character literal.
+[integer] must be an integer, character literal, or label reference.

 /w [integer] Insert a 16-bit word into the program.

-[integer] must be an integer or character literal.
+[integer] must be an integer, character literal, or label reference.

 /s [string] Insert a string of ASCII characters into the program.